 Family planning is a topic that will surely need to come up sooner or later when you are in a serious relationship.
-As with most things these days, there are a lot of options when it comes to choosing a family planning birth control method.
-Back in the day it may have been a simple choice between using the pill or a condom, but now there are many more methods to suit every preference, circumstance and lifestyle.
-You may be wondering which method is the best one for you.
+As with most things these days, best family planning method, there are a lot of options when it comes to choosing a family planning birth control method.
+Back in the day, it may have been a simple choice between using the pill or a condom, but now there are many more methods to suit every preference, circumstance, and lifestyle.
+You may be wondering which method is the best family planning method with no side effects for you. for you.
 The only way to find out is to inform yourself thoroughly, and then make a wise and carefully considered decision.

 This article will help you to take a closer look at some different types of family planning methods available, as well as their effectiveness and possible side effects or consequences.

 But before you even start thinking about types of family planning methods, you need to be clear about your family planning goals.
 Basically, by definition, family planning is when both husband and wife discuss and decide together how many children they would like to have and when.
 You want to be able to give sufficient love, care, attention and education to each child, so that is why you may choose to limit the number of children to match your available resources.
 It is also important to time your pregnancies within the fifteen year window from twenty to thirty five years of age.
 These are the ideal child-bearing years for a woman.
 If you should experience a miscarriage, you need to take at least six months break before trying to become pregnant again.
 Likewise, after a birth, it is good to give your body at least a two year rest before the next child is born.

 Once you have your goals in place, you will notice that there are in fact two important aspects to this topic of family planning.
 The first is preventing (or delaying) pregnancy, and the second is preparing for pregnancy.
 We will look at each of these in turn as follows:

 - Oral contraceptives (The Pill)

 - Cervical caps